Corey-Maler/SWAPI-wrapper/mind.log.md

 But I want something new and interesting.
 I've never used es6 Proxy.
 I really beilive that their time become right now!
 (Actually at this moment I'm not sure that this will work, so, real-time experiment in test task.
 Why not?)

 And let's make this file as markdown.

+P.S.
+After calling class as "lazy array" I'm pretty sure that this library exists.
+At least sounds cool!

+Works just perfect!

+(Oh, yes, I hope you are using one of this https://caniuse.com/#search=proxy browsers.
+This)